Covid-19 update - The Wellbeing home visiting service is temporarily suspended but we are still continuing our Telephone

 What additional support is available through the Wellbeing Programme?

 We can offer short-term volunteer support depending on what the older person wants to achieve but unfortunately we cannot offer a visiting befriending service.
-The short-term support could be anything from practical tasks like finding and appointing a gardener/cleaner, putting correspondence in order to accompanying them on a bus to attend a social activity.
+The short-term support could be anything from practical tasks like finding and appointing a gardener/cleaner, putting correspondence in order to identifying local social activities and accompanying them on a bus to attend a social activity.
 Sometimes one visit is all that is needed.
 Anything will be considered if the task will improve their wellbeing.

 How does someone access additional support?